New Hotels in Berlin

 JW Marriott Hotel Berlin

-With the JW Marriott Hotel Berlin, the capital boasts a new haven that welcomes its guests with great attention to detail.
-The former Maritim Hotel that was most recently run as the Berlin Central District in Stauffenbergstraße at Potsdam Square is the first hotel of this luxury brand in the city.
-Featuring 505 rooms, 48 function rooms and an event space of almost 6,400 square metres, the hotel is one of the largest conference hotels in Berlin.
-They are now planning to gradually create a place of contemplation that is more attuned to nature.
-Their wellness area will cater for this, among other things, with a swimming pool, sauna, steam bath and treatment rooms - a total of 347 square metres that treat guests to relaxation.
-And the interior design by El Ghomeini in dark green and warm brown tones echoes the colours of the neighbouring zoo.
-All rooms will be renovated floor by floor until the end of the year 2024.
+With the JW Marriott Hotel Berlin, the capital has a new oasis of mindfulness.
+Formerly the Maritim Hotel and most recently the Berlin Central District, the hotel on Stauffenbergstraße at Potsdamer Platz is the luxury brand's first hotel in the city.
+With 505 rooms, 48 function rooms and an event area of almost 6,400 square metres, it is one of the largest conference hotels in Berlin.
+A place of contemplation and closeness to nature is now gradually being created here.
+Among other things, the wellness area with swimming pool, sauna, steam bath and treatment rooms - a total of 347 square metres that invite guests to relax.
+And the interior design by El Ghomeini in dark green and warm brown tones picks up on the colours of the neighbouring zoo.
+All rooms will be renovated floor by floor by the end of 2024.

 Berta, Precise Tale © Berta, Precise Tale